Back to blogUpdated · 5 min read

 There are a couple of basic things you can do in terms of maintenance which can help reduce your fuel consumption quite significantly:

-1. Play close attention to the way that you drive
+1. Pay close attention to the way that you drive

-2. “The number one way in which you can have an effect on your fuel consumption is the manner in which you drive.” says De Siena.
+“The number one way in which you can have an effect on your fuel consumption is how you drive,” says De Siena.
 One of the most popular techniques is called “Driving without brakes”.

 As De Siena mentions, “You use the most fuel when you’re accelerating, so [you] want to try to avoid accelerating as much as you can.
 And the way you do that is by avoiding decelerating – essentially keeping your momentum.”